TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/introspection/introspection-queries.md

 ### Introspecting mutation and subscription definitions

-You should use the same introsopection query as you would for `Query` type, just change the name argument to 'Mutation` or `Subscription`.
+You should use the same introsopection query as you would for `Query` type, just change the name argument to `Mutation` or `Subscription`.

 ### Full introspection